|

 Political Supervision |

-has several political scrutiny instruments at its disposal.
+of the Republic has several political scrutiny instruments

 The Constitution of the Portuguese Republic and the Rules